arcnmx/neat-stuff/README.md

   - vim options don't seem that great
   - Properly get used to radare2!
 - Figure out a good notmuch mail CLI client, notmuch-vim is pretty dead
+- A Rust testing framework might be nice; there [seems to be an aversion](https://github.com/rust-lang/rust/issues/46488#issuecomment-358783310) to expanding the built-in test functionality